Forms Rendering

 Nette\Forms\Blueprint::latte($form)

-code with a click and copy it into your project.
+code and copy it into your project.

 {control}